Yunnan Grand Tour. The comprehensive Yunnan Journey

 During the heyday, the merchants of Shaxi built impressive mansions, a stage for opera performances, caravanserais and stone bridges.
 As the level dropped from Erhai Lake in the neighboring valley near Dali, a new and shorter path for the tea caravans through the Dali Valley opened up.
 As a result, Shaxi lost in importance and fell into a 200-year slumber from which it was awakened only in the 1990s.
-With the help of Switzerland, Shaxi was lovingly restored at that time and now shines again in its old splendor.
+With the help of the Swiss government, Shaxi was lovingly restored at that time and now shines again in its old splendor.

 While on a trip to Shaxi a visit to the Shizhong Temple on Shibao Mountain should not be missed.